Endangered species - Southern Bluefin Tuna

 Longtail Tuna (Thunnus tonggol) are similar in appearance to Southern Bluefin Tuna, but can be distinguished by their shorter pectoral fins and dark caudal keels.

-Proposed changes to recreational fishing rules
+- Southern Bluefin Tuna - changes to recreational fishing rules